Key takeaways

 - Was the decision made under fear, isolation, or extreme urgency?

-- Did the person benefit fairly, or was the deal clearly one-sided?
+- Did the other party benefit fairly, or was the deal clearly one-sided?

 Evidence that holds up in court

-- Text messages and emails that show threats, pressure, or unrealistic timelines
+- Text messages and emails showing threats, pressure, or unrealistic timelines

-- Call logs or audio recordings that reflect coercion
+- Call logs or audio recordings reflecting coercion

 - Witness statements from anyone present during the signing